kaan-uysal/Cybersecurity/networking/openvpn-setup.md

 Running `sudo openvpn --config client.ovpn` will now authenticate automatically.

 > [!IMPORTANT]
 > I personally use Arch Linux with KDE Plasma interface.
 You can use whatever you want for your cyber security sessions.
 The selection of distributions have no effect whatsoever with your progress.
+I can clearly recommend Arch for further administration.